jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ### Main Concepts

 Encircle supports several forms of inheritance.
-All these basic forms of inheritance will be laid out in the following articles:
+All these basic forms of inheritance might be laid out in the following articles:

 - *Class Inheritance*
 - *Object Inheritance*